reillypascal/personalsite-ssg/pages/posts/2025/09/reverb-part-2.md

 ### Gardner's Reverb Designs

 Below are the three designs Gardner gives.
 The small one is good for decay times between 0.38–0.57 seconds; the medium for 0.58–1.29 seconds; and the large for 1.30 seconds and above.
-Gardner does not find any particular rule for choosing decay times, noting that the process for designing the three topologies he describes next was “purely empirical.” [^3] As with designing Schroeder reverbs, a good starting point seems to be to avoid delay times that easily divide into each other; this ensures the delays do not rhythmically align.
+Gardner does not find any particular rule for choosing decay times, noting that the process for designing the three topologies he describes was “purely empirical.” [^3] As with designing Schroeder reverbs, a good starting point seems to be to avoid delay times that easily divide into each other; this ensures the delays do not rhythmically align.
 The first number next to a delay is the time in milliseconds, and the float value in parentheses is the gain.

 <figure>